miguelestradam36/julia-language-script/README.md

 In this repository, you are going to find a script for the `Julia` language.
 One of the benefits of this language is the programming speed, and since it is a high-level programming language, it could be said that it is easy to learn.

+## Dependencies

+You will need `Julia` to be an actual option when selecting the type of project on `Jupyter Notebooks`.
+For that you can refer to: [Other project of Julia](https://github.com/miguelestradam36/running-julia-project), in this repository, on the README you will find instructions.

 ## Julia script

 In this scenario, we are going to extract some data from a CSV file and then we are going to process it.
 Once the data has been processed we are going to save it into another file.